Fairness via Independence: A (Conditional) Distance Covariance Framework: Distance Covariance and Conditional Distance Covariance

 In this section, we begin by introducing two statistics to characterize independence and conditional independence.
-In Subsection \ref{sec:dc}, we discuss the concept of distance covariance, while in Subsection \ref{sec:cdc}, we focus on conditional distance covariance.
-Next, in Subsection \ref{sec:model}, we present the fair classification model.
-This model will be followed by the presentation of theoretical results in Subsection \ref{sec:convergence}.
+In Subsection \ref{sec:dc}, we introduce the concepts of distance covariance, conditional distance covariance and their empirical versions.
+Then we will present the theoretical results in Subsection \ref{sec:convergence}, which is followed by matrix form in Subsection \ref{sec:matrix_form}.